 And the overall styling of these ice chests is quite nice as well.
-We really like the grooved silver handle and the bungee cord on the lid really set it off.
+We like the grooved silver handle and the bungee cord on the lid set it off.
 And for those who prefer traditional, the Stanley Heritage Cooler sticks to its roots and offers up the old-school Stanley design that has been around for decades.

 And if you do decide to take advantage of combining a Stanley Bottle with one of these Stanley Coolers, the combination comes together nicely.
-It doesn’t look clutter or forced and you will be sure to get plenty of compliments from people that see you carrying it.
+It doesn’t look cluttered or forced and you will be sure to get plenty of compliments from people that see you carrying it.

 It is worth mentioning that Stanley doesn’t have anything in the way of custom colors or decals that we could find.
 This isn’t a huge issue but for those who like to enjoy custom-colored coolers, you will be out of luck here.